 Registered pension schemes do not enjoy a general exemption from IHT.
 However, there are specific provisions which grant relief in many situations.

-The treatment of pensions for IHT purposes is covered in the IHT facts section.
+The treatment of pensions for IHT purposes is covered in our article Inheritance tax and pensions.

-Given the beneficial IHT treatment of pensions a logical approach to IHT planning could be to finance all living expenses from non-pension assets at least until age 75 has been attained.
+Given the beneficial IHT treatment of pensions a logical approach to IHT planning could be to finance all living expenses from non-pension assets, at least until age 75.
 These assets are 'in the estate' so using them up would potentially lessen any future IHT bill.

-Inheritance Tax 1984 section 3 (3) was a significant drawback for this strategy which has disappeared with its removal for pensions in Finance Act 2011.
+Inheritance Tax 1984 section 3 (3), which was designed to prevent the diminishing of an estate by deliberately failing to exercise an option, was a significant drawback for this strategy.
+However, this legislation was removed for pensions in Finance Act 2011.
 This means it is possible to:

 - draw on non-pension income and capital to fund living costs until age 75 and leave pension funds untouched safe in the knowledge that with effect from 6 April 2011 section 3 (3) will not apply.
 Taxable assets will be diminished.
 The pension funds will not form part of the client's IHT estate,

 - where appropriate 'conventional' IHT strategies could be used for the taxable estate,

 - post-75 conventional IHT planning can be used.
 Consideration could be given to using flexi-access drawdown (or capped drawdown if this type of scheme was set up before April 2015) to create surplus income from which exempt gifts could be made.
 Strategies aiming to avail of the 'normal expenditure from income' exemption could be beneficial,